Shopify/hydrogen-v1/packages/hydrogen/src/foundation/useQuery/docs/2-return-value.md

 ## Return value

-The `useQuery` returns an object with the following keys:
+The `useQuery` returns an object with the following key:

 | Key    | Description                     |
 | ------ | ------------------------------- |